Kalai-2216/Data_analysis/sql_zepto/README.md

 - Which category has the highest number of products?
 - Which categories have the highest stock availability?
 - Which products have the highest discount percentage?
-- What is the average MRP vs average discounted price by category?
+- What is the average discounted by category?
 - Which categories have the highest out-of-stock items?
-- What is the potential revenue if all stock is sold?

 ## Learning Outcomes